-IMPORTANT LEGAL UPDATE
+IMPORTANT LEGAL UPDATES:

-The section entitled, "Introduction to Charter School Employee Rights When There Is a Union In, or Trying to Get Into, Your Charter School," discusses a decision by the National Labor Relations Board ("NLRB") entitled Chicago Mathematics & Science Academy Charter School Inc., 359 N.L.R.B.
+Update to "Introduction to Charter School Employees Rights When There Is a Union In, or Trying to Get Into, Your Charter School," page 1: This section discusses a decision by the National Labor Relations Board ("NLRB") entitled Chicago Mathematics & Science Academy Charter School Inc., 359 N.L.R.B.
 No. 41 (2012).
 However, that decision was rendered void by the United States Supreme Court's decision in NLRB v.
 Noel Canning, 134 S. Ct.
 2550 (2014), which struck down several of President Obama's purported "recess appointments" to the NLRB.

 On August 24, 2016, the NLRB issued two decisions to answer the question of whether the charter school employer involved was a private- or public-sector employer for purposes of coverage under the National Labor Relations Act, 29 U.S.C. §§ 151-169.
-These two decisions are: (1) The Pennsylvania Virtual Charter School & PA Virtual Charter Education Association, PSEA/NEA, 364 NLRB No. 87; and (2) Hyde Leadership Charter School-Brooklyn & United Federation of Teachers, Local 2, AFT, AFL-CIO, 364 NLRB No. 88.1 individuals who are responsible to public officials or to the general electorate."
+These two decisions are:

+(1) The Pennsylvania Virtual Charter School & PA Virtual Charter Education Association, PSEA/NEA, 364 NLRB No. 87; and (2) Hyde Leadership Charter School-Brooklyn & United Federation of Teachers, Local 2, AFT, AFL-CIO, 364 NLRB No. 88.

+The NLRB found in both cases that the charter school employers were private, and therefore subject to the NLRB's jurisdiction, because they: (1) were not created directly by the State [or Commonwealth] and (2) did not have a governing board that was "administered by individuals who are responsible to public officials or to the general electorate."
 In so holding, the NLRB did not return to its analysis in Chicago Mathematics.

-The NLRB found in both cases that the charter school employers were private, and therefore subject to the NLRB's jurisdiction, because they: (1) were not created directly by the State [or Commonwealth] and (2) did not have a governing board that was "administered by